-30. ADB SPS Requirements.
-During the design, construction, and operation of the project the PMU and PIUs will apply pollution prevention and control technologies and practices consistent with international good practice, as reflected in internationally recognized standards such as the World Bank Group's Environment, Health and Safety Guidelines (both General Guidelines and sector specific guidelines of water and sanitation projects to be referred (http://www.ifc.org/wps/wcm/connect/topics_ext_content/ifc_external_corporate_site/sustainabili ty-at-ifc/policies-standards/ehs-guidelines)..
-These standards contain performance levels and measures that are normally acceptable and applicable to projects.
+31. ADB SPS Requirements.
+During the design, construction, and operation of the project the PMU and PIUs will apply pollution prevention and control technologies and practices consistent with international good practice, as reflected in internationally recognized standards such as the World Bank Group's Environment, Health and Safety Guidelines.10 These standards contain performance levels and measures that are normally acceptable and applicable to projects.
 When Government of India regulations differ from these levels and measures, the PMU and PIUs will achieve whichever is more stringent.
 If less stringent levels or measures are appropriate in view of specific project circumstances, the PMU and PIUs will provide full and detailed justification for any proposed alternatives that are consistent with the requirements presented in ADB SPS.